-I’ve never bought my kid a Christmas present — or a birthday present for that matter.
+You read that headline right: I’ve never bought my kid a Christmas present.
+Nor, for that matter, have I bought him a birthday present.
 They’re basically the same day anyway; he was born at 4 a.m. on Dec.
-26. My son turns 2 this week, and it will be the third Christmas-birthday for which I have bought him…nothing.
+26. My son turns four this week, and it will be the third Christmas-birthday for which I have bought him…nothing.
 And I’m absolutely cool with that.

 Let’s just take a look at the statistics.
 According to RetailMeNot, parents spend an average of $482 per year on all holiday gifts, $330 of which goes toward their own kids.
 That’s right; our partners, our own parents, our siblings and our friends get a total of $150 for all their gifts combined, while a kid — who probably already has a bunch of crap from a baby shower or birthdays or just being a cute human whom adults shop for — gets $330 of presents in one month every year.

 So yes, angry parents of the internet, you’ve got me.
 Because both complaints are true.
-I’m not a minimalist; my son has plenty of things that he could “survive without” — all of his books, for example, and three pairs of secondhand shoes instead of just one.
+I’m not a minimalist; my son has plenty of things that he could “survive without” — all of his books, for example, and five pairs of secondhand/free shoes instead of just one.
 And yes, I’ve also “deprived” my child of brand-new expensive things that I truly believe he doesn’t need.
 But guess what?
 He seems to be doing just fine.